Use the Nullish Coalescing Operator over Ternary or Logical-or Operators

 The benefits of this approach are:

-• If the boolean test result is true, then the left side of the logical-or operator is the result of the expression.
+, then the right side of the logical-or operator is the result of the expression. - If the boolean test result is

 Ternary Operator